-On this website we present highlights of common butterflies as an entry-level learning and reference resource for those interested in these beautiful creatures!
+This website presents highlights of common butterflies as an entry-level learning and reference resource for those interested in these beautiful creatures!

 We also enjoy butterfly gardening, and designing our landscape to provide food and shelter for a variety of butterflies.

-We've included in our landscape several types of Lantana, Zinnias, Butterfly Bushes, Pentas, Salvia, Batface Cuphea, Firebush and other butterfly-friendly plants, annuals and perennials.
+We've included in our landscape several types of Lantana, Zinnias, Pentas, Salvia, Batface Cuphea, Firebush and other butterfly-friendly plants, annuals and perennials.
 We also plant dill and fennel to provide food sources for Black Swallowtails.
 Learn more about butterfly gardening